diku-dk/futhark-website/blog/2016-12-04-diving-beet.rst

 with efficient parallel arrays.
 The algorithm used (which I will describe shortly) is embarrassingly parallel - essentially a rank-1 stencil at its core - and seemed expressible in Futhark.
-This program isn't be a benchmark as such (there is no measurable reference), but is just be something fun to play around with.
+This program isn't a benchmark as such (there is no measurable reference), but is just be something fun to play around with.
 The result is on Github under the name `Diving Beet`_.
 In contrast to Falling Turnip, which runs solely on CPU(s), Diving Beet runs on any platform supported by OpenCL (although I've only run it on GPUs).
 The frontend is written